BobbyESP/Spowlo/README.md

 - Download the latest stable version from [GitHub releases](https://github.com/BobbyESP/Spowlo/releases/latest)

+## Translation

+We are using Hosted Weblate for the translations of the app. if you want to contribute follow [this link](https://hosted.weblate.org/engage/spowlo/) 🖇️

 ## 📖Credits
 Thanks to [xnetcat](https://github.com/xnetcat) for it's help with some spotDL related things!